m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 The virtual address space is subdivided into fixed-size segments called **pages**.
 The physical memory is divided into **page frames** of the same size.
 In terms of allocation, the operating system maps pages into page frames.
 In this type of **page-based memory management** the arbitration is done via **page tables**.

 Paging is not the only way to decouple the virtual and physical memories.
 Another approach is **segmentation**, or a **segment-based memory approach**.
-With segmentation, the allocation process doesn’t use fixed-size pages, but rather more flexibly-sized segments that can be mapped to some regions in physical memory as well as swapped in and out of physical memory.
+With segmentation, the allocation process doesn't use fixed-size pages, but rather more flexibly-sized segments that can be mapped to some regions in physical memory as well as swapped in and out of physical memory.
 Arbitration of accesses uses **segment registers** that are typical supported on modern hardware.

 Paging is the dominant memory management mechanism used in modern operating systems.